 Parrots cuddle by rubbing their beaks against you and preening your hair.
-They don’t snuggle up in your lap but enjoy nestling against your neck or standing on your shoulder.
+They don’t snuggle up in your lap like dogs or cats but enjoy nestling against your neck or standing on your shoulder.

 Cuddly parrots include conures, African greys, budgies, quaker parrots, cockatoos, and cockatiels.

-Not every parrot is cuddly, even if its breed is affectionate.
+Not every individual parrot is cuddly, even if the species is affectionate.
 Some parrots are aloof and refuse to cuddle just because that’s in their character.

 Others will warm up to the prospect of cuddling after several months of bonding and trust.
-If you want to make your parrot more cuddly, meet its care needs and spend together.
+If you want to make a parrot more cuddly, meet its essential care needs and spend time together.

 Are Parrots Affectionate?

-Parrots are social animals that form strong, life-long bonds with each other.
-So, it’s no surprise that these intelligent birds are affectionate.
-Wild parrots choose a mate for life and show affection through:
+Parrots are social animals that form strong bonds with each other.
+So, it’s no surprise these intelligent birds are affectionate and loving.
+Wild parrots may mate for life and show affection through:

 Do All Parrots Cuddle?